How it works

 Open /v/PIN on any device with a screen — an iPad propped on the table, a laptop facing the room, a TV via AirPlay — and you get a read-only, fills-the-screen scoreboard.
 Names on the left, running totals on the right, sized as big as the screen allows.
 No tap targets, nothing to bump by accident.

-It auto-updates in real time as players score from their phones or the Telegram bot, so the table view is always live.
+It auto-updates in real time as players score from their phones, so the table view is always live.

 How to open it.
 Inside the game, tap Share and pick the TV view option.
 That'll open it in a new tab — keep that tab on your iPad while everyone else uses their own phones.
 The PIN is never shown on the TV view, so a passer-by can't grab it off your screen.